WCRP-CMIP/cmip7-guidance/docs/CMIP7/Experiment_set_up_and_Forcings/piclim-histaer.md

 The fixed forcings are: aerosol optical properties, greenhouse gas concentrations, land use, nitrogen deposition, ozone, population density, sea-surface temperature forcing, solar and stratospheric aerosol forcing.
 The transient forcings are: anthropogenic emissions and biomass burning emissions.
+The species to perturb are SO2, BC, OC, NOx, NH3, VOC and CO.
+However, gas phase chemistry should be turned off, in order to isolate the aerosol forcing from any chemistry effects, such as ozone and methane production.
+The treatment should follow the same as DAMIP's [hist-aer](./hist-aer.md) and RFMIP's [piClim-aer](./piClim-aer.md).

 ### Data